lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 <img src="bivariate_cointegrated series.png" alt="bivariate_cointegrated series" style="zoom:50%;" />

+​	--> = **the behaviour of the curves is somewhat similar over the entire time!**

 + if the determinantal polynomial of a VAR process has a unit root (the determinant = 0 for z=1) -> some/all of the variables in the system are integrated
-  + If there exists some linear combinations of some parameters of both nonstationary processes which results in a stationary process.
-This is called the cointegrating relation.
+  + If there exists some **linear combinations of the non.stationary processes which results in a stationary process**, these equations are called the **cointegrating relations**.
 + Cointegrating relation is a **mean reverting process**. (converges to a mean value) The long term forecast of the cointegrated series are linearly related.
++ The occurrence of cointegration implies that **a long-run equilibrium exists** --> the cointegration relations are stable over time
+  + cointegration **is also motivated by econometrix theory** that says that i(1) variables like GDP, price level are connected to each other

 ### VECM

 + **Motivation**: Each component of a VAR(p) is I(d), differencing each component individually may distort the relationship between the orginal variables -> fitting a VAR model with cointegrated variables may be inadequdate -> check the rank of $\Pi$ of VECM model
+  + **also:** to fit the coefficients correctly, we need a stationary model, and this is what the VECM model equation supplies in the case of cointegration!

 Given a VAR($p$) of I(1):
 $X_t = A_0 + A_1 X_{t-1} + ... + A_p X_{t-p} + R$